Phone (208) 459-1627 Ext. 124

 (208) 459-1627 Ext.
 123

-Jane joined the GSAA family last year as Administrative Assistant.
-Steven, her husband, is a recent transfer from the Review & Herald Publishing to the Pacific Press Publishing.
-Since moving to Idaho in June of last year, she has enjoyed the unique sights and feels of the West.
+This will be Jane's third year as Administrative Assistant.
+Steven, her husband, is a transfer from the Review & Herald Publishing to the Pacific Press Publishing.
+Since moving to Idaho in June of 2015, she has enjoyed the unique sights and feels of the West.
 A few notable things she has learned since being here has been what a sugar beet looks and smells like, goat-heads vs. bicycle tires, what an inversion is, and how to dodge tumbleweeds.
-Jane has three daughters and one son ranging in age from 24 down to 17.
+Jane has three daughters and one son ranging in age from 25 down to 18.
 She is a graduate of Shenandoah Valley Academy and attended Southern University.
 Some of her most enjoyable things to do are travel, hiking, reading, and just being with family.

 Kimberley Mitchell, B.F.A., M.A.